 Well, no, it’s not what you are thinking...

-You notice that your dog does not sit next to you more often, it actually happens less often!
+You notice that your dog does not sit next to you more often, it actually happens less often or your dog tries to move his head away from you!

 You rewarded him with a pat! why isn’t he sitting next to you? …